 Segments are also used for dynamic content, where different blocks of content appear in your contacts' emails depending on the segment to which they belong.

 Segments are dynamic in nature, pulling up-to-date contacts depending on the selected criteria when refreshed.
-You can click on the refresh button manually, either from the Index page or from the View Segment Details section.
+You can click on the refresh button manually, either from the index page or from their overview section.

 However, the segments get automatically refreshed whenever they're being used.
 For example: